jaynix52/ferrydestinations/README.md

-# ferrydestinations
+# ferry-destinations
-C Program with 3 Ferry location
+C Program with 3 Ferry locations to visit